 In September, 2018, the organization was voted “Garrett County’s favorite non-profit” by our community in the Deep Creek Times People’s Choice Challenge!
 Garrett Mentors also celebrated its 10th anniversary which was acknowledged and celebrated by the Garrett County Chamber of Commerce and U.S. Senator from Maryland Chris Van Hollen.

-We look forward to many more years of serving children in Garrett County, Maryland by providing them with caring, committed, adult role models who offer their time each week to make a difference through mentoring.
+Looking forward, we know there to many more years ahead of serving children in Garrett County, Maryland by providing them with caring, committed, adult role models who offer their time each week to make a difference through mentoring.